Luthaf/luthaf.github.io/_posts/2015-09-10-julia-some-criticism.md

 - **Disillusion**: Then you start finding that the technology also has bad sides, that world is not a pink warm blanket in which you can hide forever.
 You see things you do not like, and everything you try to overcome it do not seems to have an effect.
-- **Acceptation**: You start knowing what is the fit for this technology, and what is not.
+- **Acceptance**: You start knowing what is the fit for this technology, and what is not.
   You still use it for some stuff, but also rely on other to get things done.

 I am in the second part of my relation with the Julia language: after being enthusiastic